Label-Efficient Object Detection via Region Proposal Network Pre-Training: Experiments

 \subsubsection{Stratification of Error Types}

 Object detection is a complex task with a multitude of potential error types.
 Such errors can be categorised and quantified by tools such as TIDE~\cite{bolya2020tide}.
-In Table~\ref{tab:errors}, we stratify these errors for the detection models fine-tuned on the full MS COCO dataset.
-The error types, from left to right are; classification (\emph{Cls}), localisation (\emph{Loc}), duplicates (\emph{Dupe}), background objects (\emph{Bkg}), missed objects (\emph{Miss}), false positives (\emph{FalsePos}), and false negatives (\emph{FalseNeg}).
+In Table~\ref{tab:errors}, we stratify these errors for the detection models fine-tuned on the full MS COCO dataset by TIDE.
+The error types, from left to right are; classification (\emph{Cls}), localization (\emph{Loc}), duplicates (\emph{Dupe}), background objects (\emph{Bkg}), missed objects (\emph{Miss}), false positives (\emph{FalsePos}), and false negatives (\emph{FalseNeg}).

-We observe that ADePT achieves the lowest localization error, with ADePT (separate) achieving a significant reduction with respect to the baselines.
+We observe that ADePT achieves the lowest localization error, with ADePT (sep) achieving a significant reduction with respect to the baselines.
+This is also visualized in Fig.~\ref{fig:cls_and_loc_errors}.
 The classification errors of these models are additionally reduced compared to SoCo.
 Notably, ADePT has low error in the ``missed objects'' category along with low ``false negative'' error, which may be interpreted intuitively in terms of the rate of successfully locating \emph{all} objects in images.
 Conversely, the ``background object'' error and ``false positive'' rates are higher, which we conjecture to illustrate that the greater reliance on selective search proposals produces a model that is prone to false positives, finding objects where they do not exist.
 We conclude that RPN pre-training can reduce the localization error, which corroborates our affirmative answer to \textbf{Q1}.